ainaaa21/Quality-Control-Dashboard/README.md

 ## 📈 Impact

 This dashboard reduced manual checking steps by ~30% and helped QA teams make faster, more accurate decisions before product release.

 ---

-## 🔐 Confidentiality Note

-*This project was completed during my internship.
-All data has been recreated or anonymized to protect confidentiality.
-The logic and visuals shown reflect the real design and decision flow implemented.*

----